UCBerkeleySETI/meerkat-backend-interface/README.md

 ---

-This repository is for the `KATCP Server` and `Katportal Client` modules of the below diagram.
+This repository is for the `KATCP Server`, `Katportal Client` and `Coordinator`  modules of the below diagram.
 Together, these modules extract all observational metadata to enable Breakthrough Listen's commensal observing program at the MeerKAT telescope.
 These data include:
 * URLs of SPEAD packet streams containing raw voltage data, to be subscribed to by our Beam Former.
 * current target information
 * schedule block information